Trump prepares to launch 3rd campaign for the White House

 Trump, Cordes wrote, was “popular amongst our grassroots and a motivating factor for his supporters, but provided challenges on a statewide ballot, especially with independents and women in the midterm election.”

-Rep. Liz Cheney, another Trump critic who is considering her own run in 2024, highlighted losses by Trump-backed candidates while speaking this morning at The Washington Post’s Global Women’s Summit.
+Rep. Liz Cheney, another Trump critic who is considering her own run in 2024, highlighted losses by Trump-backed candidates while speaking Tuesday morning at The Washington Post’s Global Women’s Summit.

 “This is certainly not the rollout I’m sure Donald Trump wanted for his announcement tonight.
 But it’s also not the first time he’s been totally detached from reality,” Cheney said.
 “There’s no question he’s unfit for office.
 And I feel confident he will never be president again.”